Leaving the Scene of an Accident in Alabama

 When facing such harsh penalties, you need to have an experienced Birmingham

 criminal defense lawyer by your side to represent you.
-Tidwell Law Group,
+Tidwell Law Group, LLC has handled

-possible outcomes for clients of the firm.
+for clients of the firm.

 You Need a DUI Attorney in Birmingham to Defend You!